justinmeiners/efficient-programming-with-components/.github/STYLE.md

 ## References to literature

-Titles of books and articles are referred to with quotes: "The Art of Computer Programming"
+Titles of books and articles are referred to with quotes: "The Art of Computer Programming".

 ## Headings